Methodology

 - Limitations: Acknowledge when information is incomplete or uncertain

-Important: AI-generated content may contain errors.
+Important: AI-curated content may contain errors or misinterpretations.
 We encourage readers to verify critical information through linked sources.

 Credibility Scoring

-Each article receives a credibility score (0-100) based on:
+Each article receives a credibility score (0-100) based on three weighted factors.
+Try the interactive calculator below to see how the formula works:

 Source Quality (60%)